rune-rs/rune/book/src/tuples.md

 # Tuples

 Tuples in Rune are fixed-size sequences of values.
-Similarly to a vector tuples can contains any sequence of values.
+Similarly to a vector, tuples can contain any sequence of values.
 But there's no way to change the size of a tuple.

 ```rune